-Oracle Fusion Middleware Integration Guide for Oracle Identity Management is intended for anyone who needs to integrate Oracle Internet Directory with applications and other directories-including third-party LDAP directories.
+Oracle Fusion Middleware Administrator's Guide for Oracle Directory Integration Platform is intended for anyone who needs to integrate Oracle Internet Directory with applications and other directories-including third-party LDAP directories.
 You need to be familiar with either the UNIX/Linux operating systems or Microsoft Windows to understand the commands and examples in this guide.